emarsden/dash-mpd-cli/README.md

 TTML, SRT, tx3g and SMIL formats, with some support for wvtt format).

 This application builds on the [dash-mpd](https://crates.io/crates/dash-mpd) crate.
-It works for streaming that uses DASH adaptive streaming (MPD manifests), and doesn't currently have support for HLS streaming (m3u8 manifests).
+It works for streaming that uses DASH adaptive streaming (MPD manifests), and doesn’t currently have support for HLS streaming (m3u8 manifests).

 📖 You may be interested in the [user manual](https://emarsden.github.io/dash-mpd-cli/).